The Repeat Offenders: Characterizing and Predicting Extremely Bug-Prone Source Methods: Methodology

 It produces a single score $(-\infty,171]$, designed to reflect the maintainability of a given method, where a higher score reflects better maintainability.
 Industry standard tools such as Visual Studio\footnote{\url{https://learn.microsoft.com/en-us/visualstudio/code-quality/code-metrics-maintainability-index-range-and-meaning?view=vs-2022}} use this metric, making it a worthy inclusion for our purposes.

-\textbf{\emph{Other.}} Halstead Length (\emph{Length}), which measures the total number of operators and operands, the number of parameters (\emph{Parameters}) and the number of local variables (\emph{LocalVariables}), are also included alongside the other metrics.
+\textbf{\emph{Other.}} The number of parameters (\emph{Parameters}), the number of local variables (\emph{LocalVariables}), and the Halstead Length (\emph{Length}), which measures the total number of operators and operands, are also included alongside the other metrics.
 We also intended to include the \emph{FanIn} metric in our analysis, but were unable to do so due to the complexity involved.
 For example, consider the Hadoop project, which contains approximately 70,000 methods.
 Since our goal is to make predictions at method inception, we need to capture code metrics at the time each method was first introduced.
 Measuring the \emph{FanIn} metric would require constructing a separate call graph for the whole codebase at each method's introduction commit.
 Unfortunately, building such call graphs is extremely time-consuming, as it requires preprocessing the entire codebase.
 Given that we work with 98 projects—each potentially requiring thousands of unique call graphs corresponding to thousands of distinct commits—this approach was computationally infeasible within the scope of our study.
+This limitation was mentioned in other similar studies as well~\cite{chowdhury_method-level_2024, chowdhury_evidence_2025}.